Debounce vs. throttle

 Debounce code

-Try it out!
-Type "san francisco" slowly into the search box below and watch how the api request is debounced until you pause.
+Type "san francisco" slowly and watch how the API request waits until you pause.

-Alright, let's break down this debounce function!
-It's a higher-order function, meaning it takes a function as an argument and returns a *new* function.
+debounce is a higher-order function: it takes a function and returns a new one.

 Throttle